Add an Item to a List in Python: append, extend, insert

 Modified: | Tags: Python, List

-In Python, you can add a single item (element) to a list with append() and insert().
-Combining lists can be done with extend(), +, +=, and slicing.
+In Python, you can add a single item (element) to a list using append() and insert().
+You can combine lists using extend(), +, +=, and slicing.

-To learn how to remove an item from a list, see the following article:
+For details on removing an item from a list, refer to the following article:

 Add an item to a list: append()

-The append() method allows you to add a single item to the end of a list.
-To insert an item at a different position, such as the beginning, use the insert() method described later.
+The append() method adds a single item to the end of a list.
+To add an item at a specific position, such as the beginning, use the insert() method (explained below).

 l = [0, 1, 2]